Take it from someone who NO LONGER suffers from chronic IBS – it’s not about how hard you try. Even thought that feels SO unfair.

 You may be extremely pleased you did!

 It’s not about how hard you try.
-Sometimes we lack clarity.
-We just can’t see what’s holding us back.
+Often we lack clarity.
+Sometimes we just can’t see what’s holding us back.

-As we all have blind spots, getting help when you’re going round in circles can be SO useful.
+As we ALL have blind spots, getting help when you’re constantly going round in circles becomes NECESSARY.

 Just make sure you listen to yourself too.
 You want that person to really listen and support you in finding YOUR unique answers.
-And not force their opinions on you.2
+And not force their opinions on you.6